Performance Review Ratings and Company Culture

 The Harsh Reality: Tough Feedback and High Expectations

-Some companies take a direct approach with their performance reviews, using stark and sometimes harsh-sounding ratings like “Worse than Expected,” “Badly Missed,” or “Unacceptable.”
+Some companies take a direct approach with their performance review ratings, using stark and sometimes harsh-sounding terms like “Worse than Expected,” “Badly Missed,” or “Unacceptable.”
 These blunt assessments may suggest a culture with little tolerance for mediocrity, where directness is valued, and results are paramount.

 The Softer Touch: Harmony at the Expense of Clarity